dsteinberg/libcluster/README.md

   row-major, and matlab is column major, so we need to build Eigen accordingly.

 - `CMAKE_INSTALL_PREFIX` (default `/usr/local`) The default prefix for
-  installing the library and binaries. **NOTE** On Red-Hat based systems, `/usr/local/lib` is not checked unless added to `/etc/ld.so.conf`!
+  installing the library and binaries.

 - `EIGEN_INCLUDE_DIRS` (default `/usr/include/eigen3`) Where to look for the
   Eigen matrix library.

 **NOTE**: On linux you may have to run `sudo ldconfig` before the system can find libcluster.so (or just reboot).

+**NOTE**: On Red-Hat based systems, `/usr/local/lib` is not checked unless added to `/etc/ld.so.conf`!
+This may lead to "cannot find libcluster.so" errors.

 C++ INTERFACE